What Business Licenses & Permits are Needed in North Carolina?

 Starting a business in North Carolina will mean potentially registering with a number of federal, state and local agencies.
 Let’s take a look at common licenses and permits a business will register for in North Carolina.

-Charlotte – Certain businesses are required to register with the Mecklenburg County Office of the Tax Collector.
+Charlotte – Certain businesses operating in the City of Charlotte are required to register with the Mecklenburg County Office of the Tax Collector.
 These businesses include; prepared food & beverage, room occupancy, vehicle rental and heavy equipment.

 Before starting a business in Charlotte, the Zoning Department will need to be contacted to ensure the business meets the city zoning requirements.
 This includes both commercial businesses as well as home-based businesses.

-Raleigh – Businesses such as pushcart vendors, massage businesses, pawn brokers, those selling alcohol and home-based will register their business with the City of Raleigh.
+Raleigh – Businesses such as pushcart vendors, massage businesses, pawn brokers, those selling alcohol and home-based businesses operating in Raleigh City limits will register their business with the City of Raleigh.

 Greensboro – Businesses operating a taxicab or is selling alcohol within the city limits of Greensboro needs to obtain a Business Privilege License from the City Collections Division.

 A City of Greensboro Business License is required for peddlers, itinerant merchants, mobile food vendors, commercial solicitors or massage businesses.
 There is no cost for the city Business License.

 Winston-Salem – A few types of businesses operating in Winston-Salem will need to apply for a Privilege License such as those selling alcohol, door-to-door solicitors, taxis, pawnshops, fortune tellers and tattoo artists.
 The license filing fee varies by business but is less than $40.